Kyrylo Shevchenko: National Bank of Ukraine

-In 2021, the NBU developed a new institutional strategy of the National Bank until 2025 with a focus on boosting economic growth and digitization.
-Thanks to the monetary policy of the National Bank of Ukraine in 2021, when many countries of the world were struggling inflation, Ukraine managed to reverse the downward inflation trend.
-After a peak in September 2021, when the indicator was 11%, it already fell to 10% in December 2021 and continued to decline.
-In August 2021, Foreign Exchange Reserves reached a record level.
-The National Bank ended 2021 with a positive balance of currency interventions in the amount of $2.4 billion, which made it possible to increase international reserves to $31 billion. (i.e. by 6%), and also end the year with a record profit of UAH 77.5 billion.
+In 2021, the NBU developed a new institutional strategy through 2025 focused on accelerating economic growth and digitalization.
+Thanks to NBU policy in 2021, Ukraine managed to reverse the inflation trend while many countries were fighting rising prices: after peaking in September 2021 at 11%, inflation fell to 10% by December 2021 and continued to decline.
+In August 2021, international reserves reached a record level.
+The NBU ended 2021 with net FX purchases of US$2.4 billion, increasing reserves to US$31 billion (up 6%), and a record profit of ₴77.5 billion.